Trump agrees with UK’s Johnson on replacing Obama-era Iranian deal

 Trump tweeted late Tuesday the quote from the interview and the line, “I agree!”

-The U.S. was pulled from the Obama-era agreement in 2018.
+The U.S. pulled out from the Obama-era agreement in 2018.
 Trump devoted much of his time while running for office mocking the international agreement for being too soft on the Iranian regime.

 Trump took a major gamble earlier this month when he approved the drone killing of Iranian Gen. Qassem Soleimani.